happyDomain/happydomain/README.md

 1. First, you'll need to prepare the frontend, by installing the node modules dependencies:

 ```
-(cd ui; npm install)
+pushd ui; npm install; popd
 ```

-*If you forget the parenthesis, go back to the project root directory.*

-2. Then, generates assets files used by Go code:
+2. Then, generate assets files used by Go code:

 ```
 go generate git.happydomain.org/happydomain/ui